tsunami416604/azure-docs.hu-hu/articles/expressroute/expressroute-prerequisites.md

 <properties
-   pageTitle="Az ExpressRoute bevezetésének előfeltételei | Microsoft Azure" description="Ez az oldal azon követelmények listáját tartalmazza, amelyeknek teljesülniük kell, mielőtt megrendel egy Azure ExpressRoute-kapcsolatcsoportot." documentationCenter="na" services="expressroute" authors="cherylmc"
+   pageTitle="Prerequisites for ExpressRoute adoption | Microsoft Azure" description="This page provides a list of requirements to be met before you can order an Azure ExpressRoute circuit." documentationCenter="na" services="expressroute" authors="cherylmc"